 This step by step guide assumes that you have a modern Ubuntu installation.
 We will look at how to build on OS X and Windows later in this chapter.

-Gven that we have a recent Ubuntu installation to start with many of the needed tools such as tar, make, perl and gcc should already be installed.
-But some tools like git, m4 and ncurses will probably need to be installed.
+Given that we have a recent Ubuntu installation to start with some of the tools such as sed, tar, and perl should already be installed.
+But others like git, make, gcc, m4 and ncurses will probably need to be installed.

-Then the following commands will get almost all the tools you need:
+On a recent Ubuntu installation, the following command will get most of the tools you need:

 There are two main ways of getting the source.
 You can download a tarball from erlang.org or you can check out the source code directly from Github.